 Click the Add button to create the new connection.
 The Add EMS Manager Connection window opens.
 See the table below for an explanation of this window's settings.
+After adding a new connection, you can verify it.
+See Verifying Remote Manager Connections.

 To update an existing remote EMS queue manager, select the connection and click Modify (opens the same window as the Add button).
 To delete a connection, select it and click Delete.
+To learn how to import and export remote manager definitions, see Importing and Exporting Remote Managers.